DifferentialSet/DifferentialSet/README.md

 In the paper, we compare the task of *quantification* with the state-of-art tool *CacheAudit*, and the task of mitigation with the state-of-art tool *Constantine*.
 This repository contains the source code for CacheAudit, and we provide a Docker image for Constantine.
 Instructions to run the baselines are provided in the following sections.

+As is stated in the paper, we evalaute DSA only on benchmarks without sensitive branches.
+Functionality of mitigating sensitive branches is implemented, but not evaluated.

 .
 ├── benchmarks
 │   ├── collect_unroll.py (Utility script to collect unrolled quantification benchmarks)